rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     | 48c0066a-f16e-414d-89ed-4b93496d0d8f | MyFirstInstance | ACTIVE | -          | Running     | private=10.1.0.2 |
     +--------------------------------------+-----------------+--------+------------+-------------+------------------+

-Congradulations, you have successfully gotten OpenStack running from a source install.
+Congratulations, you have successfully gotten OpenStack running from a source install.
 Want to update a service with the latest patches?
 It's simple!
-In the following section, we will update nova on the controller node.
+In the following section, we update nova on the controller node.

     cd nova
     git pull